-Rule #4: Make sure you speak in the Queens English.
+Rule #4: Make sure you speak the Queens English.

 That means no Ebonics, AAVE, or anything slang that you can’t find in the dictionary.
 We’re less threatening if they can understand what we’re talking about.
 None of this:

-I go to a predominately white school but I can’t just go around screaming about institutional racism just because A.) None of the white kids would know what I was talking about B.) The administration would most likely accuse me of spreading hate speech (because anything pro black is anti white for some reason) and C.) I highly doubt anyone would care.
+I go to a predominately white school, but I can’t just go around screaming about institutional racism just because of A.) None of the white kids would know what I was talking about B.) The administration would most likely accuse me of spreading hate speech (because anything pro black is anti-white for some reason) and C.) I highly doubt anyone would care.

 I will say this: